nomad-coe/nomad-parser-cp2k/README.md

 write tests for the engines that would validate their behaviour and ease the performance analysis.

+The engine classes work also as interfaces.
+You can change the engine behaviour while maintaining the same API in the parsers.
+For example one might improve the performance of an engine but if the function calls remain the same no other code has to be changed.

 Currently implemented engines that could be reused (not tested properly yet):
 - RegexEngine: For parsing text files with regular expressions.
 Uses the re2 library if available (falls back to default python regex implementation if